 View this post on Instagram

 Find peace doing outdoor yoga or going on guided nature walks into the surrounding pine forests, usually accompanied by the thrum of hummingbirds.
-Over 90 miles of trails lead to verdant ravines and breathtaking vistas, including at least five waterfalls on property.
+Over 90 miles of trails lead to verdant ravines and breathtaking vistas, including at least five waterfalls on the property.
 And because those waterfalls are accessible only through Hidden Valley Inn, they’re entirely exclusive to guests.

 Hidden Valley Inn could be called a destination within a destination…within a destination.
 Of all of Western Belize’s wild spaces, this is the most unexpected, shimmering oasis in the heart of pure greenery.
 Where adventure beckons at your doorstep within its 7,200 acres—that you’re free to explore on your own, equipped with lodge-provided site maps and walkie-talkies—and unhampered, simplistic relaxation awaits in your private cottage.